-On the right, the fatal fungus Cryptococcus neoformans is escaping from a macrophage (a type of white blood cell) by a process called vomocytosis (you can also find out more on the vomocytosis Wikipedia page).
+On the left, the fatal fungus Cryptococcus neoformans is escaping from a macrophage (a type of white blood cell) by a process called vomocytosis (you can also find out more on the vomocytosis Wikipedia page).
 Below, you can see the macrophages response – ‘actin flashes’ that act to trap the fungus inside the immune cell.

 One of the big questions about vomocytosis is how it is influenced by inflammation.
 We recently found the first piece of this puzzle, by showing that pathogen expulsion is directly regulated by a signalling molecule called ERK5.
 You can read more about that in our recent Science Advances paper